CrunchyData/pgSimload/doc/03_overview_of_flags_and_parameters.md

 So pgSimload knows the pod where the Primary PostgreSQL server is running.

-The usage of pgSimload in "Patroni monitoring mode" in Kubernetes **has requirements**, we urge you to read carrefully the documentation you can access at `examples/patroni_monitoring/README.md` !
+The usage of pgSimload in Patroni-Watcher mode in Kubernetes **has requirements**, we urge you to read carrefully the documentation you can access at `examples/patroni_monitoring/README.md` !

-In short, if the Patroni monitoring mode has to be executed on a cluster of PostgreSQL servers in Patroni, the only relevant paramters in the patroni.json file would then be:
+In short, if the Patroni-Watcher mode has to be executed on a cluster of PostgreSQL servers in Patroni, the only relevant paramters in the patroni.json file would then be: